How many stamps for a 2 oz letter?

 Can 2 oz mail be non-machinable?

-Yes.
-Square envelopes, rigid cards, or lumpy contents add the non-machinable surcharge on top of the 2 oz letter total.
+Yes—at 2 billable ounces, square, rigid, or lumpy mail still adds the non-machinable surcharge on top of the two-ounce letter total (Forever + one additional-ounce step), not instead of it.
 Use the checkboxes in the calculator.

 Is 2 oz always a letter?